PricingFrontier/python-for-pricing-course/docs/index.md

 You're not learning in isolation - you're joining a community of pricing analysts modernising their skillsets.
 Whether you're just starting out or leading change in your team, this course is here to support your next step.

+## The best way to learn how to code, is to code

+This course has code snippets throughout from workflow contained in this repository.
+However this course is not a walkthrough tutorial, as this is often not the best way to learn to code.

+Instead choose a project, whether personal or at work, and look to apply the principles and ideas described in this course.

+All the tools referenced are free to use, however some do have pricing for commerical use.

 ## [Chapter 0: Overview](./0.
 Overview/index.md)

 Understand why Python is a powerful tool for pricing teams.
 This chapter introduces the core motivations for adopting Python - from automation and reproducibility to innovation and collaboration - and outlines how this course is structured to support different experience levels.